vincevuong/HODL/README.md

 ## Synopsis

-A chrome extension that is an accurate yet simple visual representation and will assist you on making a sound decision on your cryptocurrency endeavors. **Specifically in Bitcoin.**
+A chrome extension that is an accurate yet simple visual representation and will assist you on making a sound decision on your cryptocurrency endeavors. **Specifically for Bitcoin.**

 ## Motivation